tfabris/BlueGigaEmpeg/README.md

   BlueGigaEmpeg module is lit.
 Look for the device "empeg Car" and pair it.

 - Your car stereo might put up a random number on the screen and prompt you to confirm that number on the device.
-The BlueGigaEmpeg will automatically confirm that number for you.
+If it does, the BlueGigaEmpeg will automatically confirm that number for you.

 - Your car stereo might prompt you to press a button to confirm or finalize the pairing process, or it might prompt you to choose the connection type.